Cmd931/CDUNCAN-NBA_TEAM_STATS/README.md

 # The DATA
-For my analyses I used NBA Team stats and schedule data from www.basketball-reference.com and NBA.com I also used detail from  Wikipedia to get info about the arena capacity for each team.
+For my analyses I used NBA Team stats and schedule data www.basketball-reference.com and NBA.com I also used detail from  Wikipedia to get info about the arena capacity for each team.
 The tools I used for my analysis were postgres, excel, and tableau I created a relational database which contained the following three tables, arena, schedule, and stats.